jonnychipz/JobFitAI/docs/DEPLOYMENT-SUMMARY.md

 **3. "OpenAI deployment failed"**

-- Check if Azure OpenAI is available in UK South region
+- Check if Azure OpenAI is available in West Europe region
 - Verify subscription has Azure OpenAI quota
 - Apply for access if needed: https://aka.ms/oai/access